haxys/MTGA-Decks/Notes/deckbuilding.md

 When creating your deck, the initial draft typically does not include a Sideboard.
 As you revise and playtest, develop your Sideboard by:
 - **Adding Removed Cards:** Include cards removed from the main deck during revisions.
 These cards may still be valuable in specific matchups or situations.
-- **Identifying Key Cards:** Add cards that specifically counter common threats or enhance your deck's performance against certain strategies.
+- **Identifying Key Cards:** Add cards that counter common threats or enhance your deck's performance against certain strategies.

 **Full Sideboard Management:**